Dark Matter (2024 TV series): Production

 It was first announced in December 2020 that Apple TV+ had entered into development of a series adaptation of Blake Crouch's novel, with Crouch set to act as showrunner and head writer.
 The series was officially greenlit in March 2022, with Apple ordering 9 episodes and Joel Edgerton cast to star.
 Louis Leterrier was set to direct the first four episodes.
 By September 2022, Jennifer Connelly, Alice Braga, Jimmi Simpson, Oakes Fegley and Dayo Okeniyi joined the cast.
-In December, Amanda Brugel would join the cast in a recurring role.
+In December, Amanda Brugel joined the cast in a recurring role.

-Production began in Chicago on October 4, 2022, and Apple TV announced that the series would premiere on May 8, 2024.
+Filming primarily took place in Chicago, Illinois, beginning in October 2022 and lasting six months.
+Locations included Cinespace Chicago Film Studios, Downtown Chicago, Millennium Park, Lake Shore Drive, Montrose Harbor, Logan Square, taverns in Roscoe Village and West Town, the Art Institute of Chicago, the Regenstein and Mansueto libraries at the University of Chicago, and an abandoned hospital in Blue Island.

+In August 2024, the series was renewed for a second season.